Exeud/ExeudVR/Documentation/Controllers/BodyRig/ExeudVRAvatarController.md

 4. Adaptive Animation: The controller ensures that animations adapt to the user's movement, providing a more immersive experience.

 5. Performance Optimization: By using FixedUpdate for calculations, it maintains consistent performance regardless of frame rate.

-This controller plays a crucial role in making the avatar's movements and animations responsive to the user's actions in the VR environment, enhancing the overall immersion and visual feedback of the ExeudVR system.